 Progressive Multifocal Leukoencephalopathy

 Progressive multifocal leukoencephalopathy (PML) resulting in death has occurred with ARZERRA.
 Consider PML in any patient with new onset of or changes in pre-existing neurological signs or symptoms.
 If PML is suspected, discontinue ARZERRA and initiate evaluation for PML including neurology consultation.

 The safety of immunization with live viral vaccines during or following administration of ARZERRA has not been studied.
 Do not administer live viral vaccines to patients who have recently received ARZERRA.
 The ability to generate an immune response to any vaccine following administration of ARZERRA has not been studied.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

 No carcinogenicity or mutagenicity studies of ofatumumab have been conducted.
-In a repeat-dose toxicity study, no tumorigenic or unexpected mitogenic responses were noted in cynomolgus monkeys treated for 7 months with up to 3.5 times the human dose of ofatumumab.
+In a repeat-dose toxicity study, no tumorigenic or unexpected mitogenic responses were noted in cynomolgus monkeys treated for 7 months with up to 3.5 times the maximum human dose (2,000 mg) of ofatumumab.
 Effects on male and female fertility have not been evaluated in animal studies.

 Use In Specific Populations